-You’ve may have thought, at one time or another, about making a big push and saving as much as you can in one month — but what about saving $1,000?
+You may have thought at one time or another about making a big push and saving as much as you canas quickly as you can — but what about saving $1,000in a month?
 Even though it’s an amount that may seem overwhelming, it becomes more realistic if you think of it as $250 per week, or break it down even further.

-“Create small daily wins,” said Guinevere Stasio, Oola Green Gap certified financial coach.
+“Create small daily wins,” said Guinevere Stasio, financial coach.
 “If you want to save $1,000 in a month, breaking that down into 30 days, it becomes $33 a day … What are daily actions that you can take that will earn you back $33?”

 Track Your Expenses

-“The first thing you need to do to save $1,000 per month is know where your money is going,” said Maggie Tucker, co-host of the personal finance, early retirement and frugal living podcast, “Friends on Fire.”
-“You need to start tracking your expenses, which you can do in excel, a Google spreadsheet, an app like YNAB, Mint or whatever you’re most comfortable with.
+“The first thing you need to do to save $1,000 per month is know where your money is going,” said Maggie Tucker, founder and host of “Inside Out Money.”
+“You need to start tracking your expenses, which you can do in Excel, a Google spreadsheet, an app like YNAB, Mint or whatever you’re most comfortable with.
 It’s hard to know where you can cut back when you don’t have a complete picture.
 Is $1,000 10% of your monthly spend, or 33%?
 That matters and will adjust how severe your approach may need to be.”

 Automate Your Savings

 Once you know how much money you must spend on necessities, such as housing or rent, food, car payments, insurance, phone charges and utilities, you should think about saving some of the leftover money automatically each time you get paid during the month.
 If you can manage $200, you’re $200 closer to your goal.
 If you can manage $400, even better.